Hollywood in shock after Will Smith slaps Chris Rock at Oscars

 "Only the fifth black man in nearly 100 years to win an Oscar for male lead, and the first in 16 years, resorts to violence instead of utilizing the power of words to slay Chris Rock.
 Then he claims God and Love made him do it," she said.

-Smith, who rose to fame in 1990s sit-com "The Fresh Prince of Bel-Air," has a history of antagonism with Rock going back almost a decade, since the comedian took a swing at Pinkett Smith over the couple's boycott of the 2016 Oscars.
+Smith, who rose to fame in 1990s sitcom "The Fresh Prince of Bel-Air," has a history of antagonism with Rock going back several years, since the comedian took a swing at Pinkett Smith over the couple's boycott of the 2016 Oscars.

 But rapper and producer Sean "Diddy" Combs indicated Sunday's acrimony was short-lived, telling Page Six: "That's not a problem.
 That's over.
 I can confirm that."